MicrosoftDocs/dataexplorer-docs/data-explorer/double-encryption.md

 Double encryption of Azure Storage data protects against a scenario where one of the encryption algorithms or keys may be compromised.
 In this scenario, the additional layer of encryption continues to protect your data.
 For more information, see [storage infrastructure encryption](https://docs.microsoft.com/azure/storage/common/infrastructure-encryption-enable).

-## Restrictions
+> [!IMPORTANT]

-•	Enabling double encryption is possible only during cluster creation.
+> •	Enabling double encryption is possible only during cluster creation.
-•	Once infrastructure encryption is enabled on your cluster, **you cannot disable it**.
+> •	Once infrastructure encryption is enabled on your cluster, **you cannot disable it**.
-•	This capability is available only in regions in which infrastructure encryption is supported in Azure.
+> •	This capability is available only in regions in which infrastructure encryption is supported in Azure.
 For more information, see [storage infrastructure encryption](https://docs.microsoft.com/azure/storage/common/infrastructure-encryption-enable).

 # [C#](#tab/c-sharp)